redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-3" class="font-mono">Making it happen</span>

-Part of Redwood's initial success was the quality of its tutorial.
+Part of Redwood's initial success was the quality of the tutorial.
 The practice of readable and comprehensive documentation is something we plan to continue.
 The road to `1.0` doesn't mean sacrificing on the quality of docs.
 On the contrary, the more the framework can do, the better the docs have to be.

 Docs are tracked on the [redwoodjs.com repo](https://github.com/redwoodjs/redwoodjs.com/projects/1)